Cheow Lan Lake – 1 Night, 1.5 Day Excursion

 We then left the beach and headed back to the port on the long boat where we took the bus to our hostels.

-Make sure you take a good pair of walking shoes or organise them at the hostel before you leave….but make sure you pick a good pair!
+- Make sure you take a good pair of walking shoes or organize them at the hostel before you leave….Make sure you pick a good pair!

-Take money with you as there are no ATMS or anyway of getting cash on the floating resort.
-We lent a young couple 500 baht… and we never saw it again.
+- Take money with you as there are no ATMS or any way of getting cash on the floating resort.
+We lent a young couple 500 baht and we never saw it again.

-Check what walking excursions are available as due to the weather some may be closed.
+- Check what walking excursions are available as due to the weather some may be closed.

 - I would advise on a pair of binoculars if you like your wildlife as the animals are a little difficult to spot if you don’t have good eyes.